weiseguy1/weiseguy1.github.io/content/posts/series/az-900/day-02-cloud-concepts.md

 ## Introduction

 Hey everyone, welcome back to the AZ-900 series.
 In todays article, we are going to go over Cloud Concepts in Azure.
-Specifically, we'll be covering:

-- Terminology of Cloud Computing [^1]
-- The Consumption-based Model [^2]
+Specifically, we'll be covering some important terminology in Cloud Computing [^1].
+Next, we'll talk about the Consumption-based Model [^2] and the economics around it.
+Then, we will look at Coud Service Models.
+Finally, we'll wrap it up with information about Cloud Architecture Models.
+With that said, let's get into it!

 ## Terminology of Cloud Computing